-During two decades of content work with B2B organizations Avitage has developed and refined a Six Competency Framework for Marketing and Sales Content Strategy.
-The first four competencies are applied in the Content Strategy Assessment.
+During two decades of content work with B2B organizations Avitage has developed and refined a Six Competency Framework for Marketing and Sales Information and Content Strategy.
+The first four competencies are applied in the Information and Content Strategy Assessment.
 The Content Operations and Infrastructure / Tools competencies are applied in the Content Operations Assessment.

-The primary objective of a Marketing and Sales Content Strategy is to address the questions:
+The primary objective of a Marketing and Sales Information and Content Strategy is to address the questions:

 - What content should we invest in, and why?

-- What is the strategic purpose and differentiation for our marketing and sales content?
+- What is the strategic purpose and differentiation for our marketing and sales information and content?

 - How should that content be developed?